-Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the Interfaces level in the configuration hierarchy, and select an ISDN BRI physical 1.
-In the J-Web interface, select Configuration > View and From the [edit] hierarchy level: Interface-for example, br-1/0/3.
-2. Next to Interfaces, click Edit .
-For ISDN BRI, enter edit interfaces interface-for example, ct1-1/0/1.
-3. Under Interface name: br-1/0/3 ■ For ISDN BRI, click br-1/0/3 . ■ For ISDN PRI, enter ■ For ISDN PRI, click ct1-1/0/1 . ct1-1/0/1 Because each ISDN interface must have the same pool identifier to participate in bandwidth on demand, use 1.
+Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the Interfaces level in the configuration hierarchy, and select an ISDN BRI physical interface-for 1.
+In the J-Web interface, select Configuration > View and From the [edit] hierarchy level: example, br-1/0/3.
+Edit > Edit Configuration. ■ For ISDN BRI, enter For ISDN PRI, select a channelized T1/E1/ISDN PRI 2.
+Next to Interfaces, click Edit . edit interfaces interface-for example, ct1-1/0/1.
+3. Under Interface name: br-1/0/3 ■ For ISDN BRI, click br-1/0/3 . ■ For ISDN PRI, enter ■ For ISDN PRI, click ct1-1/0/1. edit interfaces ct1-1/0/1 Because each ISDN interface must have the same pool identifier to participate in bandwidth on demand, use 1.
 Next to Dialer options, click Dialer options.
-Enter the dialer pool name bw-pool , the dialer interface configured in Table 67 on page 233, to configure the 2.
-Next to Pool, click Add new entry. set dialer-options pool bw-pool ISDN interfaces participating in the pool.
-3. In the Pool identifier box, type the name of the dialer pool-for together when configuring bandwidth on demand, for a total of eight B-channels (two channels per interface) providing connectivity.
+Enter the dialer pool name bw-pool , the dialer interface configured in Table 67 on page 235, to configure the 2.
+Next to Pool, click Add new entry . set dialer-options pool bw-pool ISDN interfaces participating in the pool.
+For ISDN BRI, you can group up to four ISDN interfaces 3.
+In the Pool identifier box, type the name of the dialer pool-for example, bw-pool. ' together when configuring bandwidth on demand, for a total of eight B-channels (two channels per interface) providing connectivity.
 4. Click OK .
 For ISDN PRI, the pool limit is eight B-channels per channelized T1/E1/ISDN PRI port.